d-solis/d-solis/README.md

       <b>
         Hello There!
       <br>
-        I'm Diego, a Student, I like Penguins and Apples, but I don't like Windows.
+        I'm Diego, a HighSchool Student, and shitty graphic designer also I LOVE LINUX and FUCKING HATE WINDOWS.
-                                     -Diego Solis-Moreno

       </b>
     </samp>
   </p>